Once you’ve made the decision to begin vermicomposting, a pretty logical question is “how many worms do I need for a worm bin?”

 But if you are taking a more deliberate approach and trying to recycle a known quantity of organic waste in your home, office, or classroom as part of a Zero Waste initiative or to simply reduce your contribution to the waste stream, then we attack the question a little differently.

 Case 1: I Have a Worm Bin Already.
-How Many Worms Do I Need For It?
+How Many Worms Should I Buy For It?

 To be quite honest, this is how most people go about vermicomposting.
 They figure out what bin they want based on the space they have available, or how the bin looks, THEN wonder what quantity of composting worms to buy.